 - Avoid close contact with people who are sick.

 - Stay home when you are sick.

 - Cover your mouth and nose with a tissue when coughing or sneezing.
-This will not only protect yourself and others from the flu, but also respiratory illnesses like respiratory syncytial virus, whooping cough and severe acute respiratory syndrome.
+This will not only protect yourself and others from the flu, but it will also help protect you and others from respiratory illnesses like respiratory syncytial virus, whooping cough and severe acute respiratory syndrome.

 - Clean your hands often.
-If soap and water are not available, use alcohol-based hand rub.
+If soap and water are not available, use an alcohol-based hand rub.